TMinusBlastedRocket/wiipkg/README.md

 - Step 9:change the file extension to .wiipkg and make the name whatever you want
-# Congrats Your Done, enjoy your file
+# You are done, enjoy your file